Free City of Lübeck: Incorporation into Schleswig-Holstein

 In 1937, the Nazis passed the Greater Hamburg Act, whereby the nearby Hanseatic City of Hamburg was expanded to include towns that had formerly belonged to the Prussian province of Schleswig-Holstein.
 To compensate Prussia for these losses (and partly because Adolf Hitler had a personal dislike for Lübeck after it refused to allow him to campaign there in 1932), the 711-year-long statehood of Lübeck came to an end on 1 April 1937 and almost all its territory was incorporated into Schleswig-Holstein.

 Lübeck was occupied by the British Army in the closing days of World War II.
 The Red Army later occupied all territory to the east of the city, as agreed by the Allied powers.
 Prussia was dissolved as a state by the occupying Allied forces after the war.
-However, unlike Hamburg and Bremen, Lübeck was not restored to statehood.
+However, Lübeck was not restored to statehood.
 Instead, the city was incorporated into the new federal state of Schleswig-Holstein.
 Lübeck's position on the inner German border, which cut off the city from much of its hinterland, was a key factor in this development.
 In 1956, in a so-called Lübeck decision the West German Federal Constitutional Court upheld a decision by the federal government to strike down an attempt to restore Lübeck's statehood by referendum.